Chart Color Schemes

 Surrey Hills is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-The population of the Surrey Hills statistical area (Lv2) is estimated at approximately 13,829 as of November 2025.
-This figure represents an increase of 174 people since the 2021 Census, which reported a population of 13,655.
-The change is inferred from AreaSearch's estimation of the resident population at 13,792 in June 2024, based on examination of the latest ERP data release by the ABS, and an additional 93 validated new addresses since the Census date.
-This results in a population density ratio of 3,121 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Overseas migration was the primary driver of population growth in the area during recent periods.
+The estimated population of the suburb of Surrey Hills was around 13,847 as of February 2026.
+This figure reflects an increase of 192 people since the 2021 Census, which reported a population of 13,655.
+The increase is inferred from AreaSearch's estimation of the resident population at 13,792 in June 2024, based on examination of the latest ERP data release by the ABS, and an additional 98 validated new addresses since the Census date.
+This results in a population density ratio of 3,125 persons per square kilometer, placing Surrey Hills in the upper quartile relative to national locations assessed by AreaSearch.
+Overseas migration was the primary driver of population growth during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, making adjustments using a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the Surrey Hills (SA2) is expected to experience a population increase just below the median of statistical areas across the nation by 2041.
-The area is projected to expand by 754 persons over this period, reflecting an overall increase of approximately 7.4%.
+By 2041, the suburb is expected to have expanded by 777 persons, reflecting an increase of approximately 7.5% over the 17-year period.

 Frequently Asked Questions - Population